8.1. Tracking and Deployment Strategies

 argocd app set argo-example-$USER --revision v1.0.1

-With the new created tag, ArgoCD is goingt to pick up and apply the latest changes and scales up the replica count to 2.
+With the newly created tag, ArgoCD is going to pick up and apply the latest changes and scales up the replica count to 2.
 First let us sync the changes and check if the ArgoCD App is in Sync.

 argocd app sync argo-example-$USER